On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Introduction

 (Hence the factoring is done through the equivalence relation $s\sim t$ iff $s\le t$ and $t\le s$.)
 Similarly, by $P^{<\alpha}$ we denote the factor poset of the set of all sequences of length $<\alpha$ from $P$, ordered by embeddability. \end{definition}

-An infinite product of wqo orders is not always a wqo, as was proved by Richard Rado in \cite{rado54} who gave a counterexample now known as the Rado order $R$.
+The infinite product $P^\omega$ for a wqo order $P$ is not always a wqo, as was proved by Richard Rado in \cite{rado54} who gave a counterexample now known as the Rado order $R$.
 Crispin Nash-Williams in \cite{bqo} defined the notion of a {\em better quasi order (bqo)}, which a strengthening of the notion of wqo and is specifically designed so not to be satisfied by $R$.
 Nash-Williams proved that for a bqo $P$, the product $P^\omega$ is a wqo, where $\omega$ is the first infinite ordinal.
-A full characterisation of bqo $P$ in terms of the powers of $P$ being wqo was given by Maurice Pouzet \cite{Pozetchar}, stating:
+A full characterisation of bqo $P$ in terms of the powers of $P$ being wqo was given by Maurice Pouzet \cite{Pozetchar}, improving on the results of Nash-Williams and stating: